Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 moisturizing formula.
 And you can put coconut lime juice on the crack.
 And then coconut cream on top of that.
 And then honey on top of that.
 And you can put a band aid on it.
 But you know a gauze band aid not a regular plastic band aid.
-Okay folks,?
+Okay folks?

 Q: That's it, that's a wrap.

 A: Thank you!

-Q: Dried skin, its a cracQ:Tould that ....
+Q: Raw steak on a dry crack, would that also work?

 A: No it won't work.
 It could cause an acidity so sometimes you usually won't seal it.
 Only a fresh tear or cut or scrape.
-But I always put the lime juice on first, coconut cream, honey and then the meat on top of that.?
+But I always put the lime juice on first, coconut cream, honey and then the meat on top of that.

 Q: Okay?